Police News and Police Reports on the Police

 Authorities say Sean Ratcliff is the HPD officer who they believe was behind the wheel during the crash at that intersection.

-State records show he started as an HPD officer in January 2013, and a decade later, in May, he was charged with a DWI.
-The records also show that his time of service with HPD ended in October 2023.
+State records show he started as an HPD officer in January 2013, and a decade later he was charged with a DWI.
+The records also show that his time of service with HPD ended in 2023.
+Marque police seize phones from Texas City staffer.

 Texas City – The La Marque Police Department on Monday executed a search warrant at City Hall, 1801 Ninth Ave.
 N., in connection to the investigation of a city employee for the online impersonation of La Marque City Councilman Joseph Lowry.